Tinkerbell has now been adopted.

 My fosterer describes me as a sweet cat with the loudest purr.
 Every day I’m getting braver and I think in time I’ll be the perfect companion.

-If you come and meet me I may hide initially but I promise you I will be worth the wait.
+So if you think you can give me my special forever home, please come and see me.
+I may hide initially but I promise you I will be worth the wait.
 Let me show you some Tinkerbell magic.

 All our cats are “snap” blood-tested, at the vets, for FIV/FeLV (the result is deemed negative unless clearly stated.)